+This category is based on the housing needs for predominately individuals with Special Needs, as described below.
 To be considered for this category, at least 20% of the units must serve one or more of the special needs population identified below.
 The Special Needs populations identified below are not intended to be "all inclusive" and the Division reserves the right to award preference points to other Special Needs populations upon request of the Applicant/Co-Applicants and approval by the Division.
-The approval must be received prior to submission of the application.
+Requests for approval to serve a Special Needs category not shown below must be received in writing 45 days prior to submitting an application.
+The request must include documentation supporting the proposed category as being a federal or state recognized Special Needs category.